Bake or Break

 How to Freeze

-Place the cooled shortbread cookies in an airtight, freezer-safe container.
-Place waxed paper or parchment paper between layers.
-Properly stored, the cookies should keep in the freezer up to 3 months.
+Place the cooled shortbread cookies in an airtight, freezer-safe container, and add waxed paper or parchment paper between layers.
+Properly stored, the cookies should keep in the freezer for up to 3 months.
 Thaw for an hour or so at room temperature.

 You can also freeze the unbaked dough.
 I like to chill and shape the dough first.
 Then, place the shaped cookies on a rimmed baking sheet, and freeze until solid (about 2 to 3 hours).
 Finally, transfer the cookie dough to a freezer-safe container, placing waxed paper or parchment paper between layers.
 When you’re ready to bake, follow the recipe’s directions, adding another minute or two to the baking time.